dotnet/dotnet-docker/samples/aspnetapp/README.md

 > Note: The `-p` argument maps port 8000 on your local machine to port 80 in the container (the form of the port mapping is `host:container`).
 See the [Docker run reference](https://docs.docker.com/engine/reference/commandline/run/) for more information on commandline parameters.
 In some cases, you might see an error because the host port you select is already in use.
 Choose a different port in that case.

-## Build an image optimized for startup performance

-You can opt any application into Ready to Run compilation by adding a `PublishReadToRun` property.
-This is what the `-trim` samples do (they are explained shortly).
-The default `Dockerfile` that come with the sample doesn't do that because the application is too small to warrant it. .NET Core provides the majority of the startup benefit available since most of the code actually run in an application within the core framework, which itself is Ready to Run compiled.

-You can add this property in two ways:

-- Add the property to your profile file, as: `<PublishReadyToRun>true</PublishReadyToRun>'
-- Add the property on the command line, as:  `/p:PublishReadToRun=true`

 ## Build an image for Alpine, Debian or Ubuntu

 By default, .NET Core uses Debian base images for Linux containers.
 You will get a Debian-based image if you use a tag with only a version number, such as `3.1`, as opposed to a distro-specific tag like `3.1-alpine`.

-This sample includes Dockerfile examples that explicitly target Alpine and Nano Server.
+This sample includes Dockerfile examples that explicitly target Alpine, Debian and Ubuntu.
 Docker makes it easy to use alternate Dockfiles by using the `-f` argument.
 The [.NET Core Docker Sample](../dotnetapp/README.md) demonstrates targeting a larger set of distros.

 The following example demonstrates targeting distros explictly and also shows the size differences between the distros.
 Tags are added to the image name to differentiate the images.